 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-Peel the sweet potatoes and slice them thinly using a mandoline Mueller Austria V-Pro 5 Blade Adjustable Mandoline Slicer – White/Grey.
-Give them to a bowl.
+- Peel the sweet potatoes and slice them thinly using a mandoline.
+Place them into a bowl.

-Mix together the cinnamon, cumin, cayenne pepper, turmeric, grated garlic and olive oil.
+- Mix together cinnamon, cumin, cayenne pepper, turmeric, grated garlic, and olive oil.
 Rub the sweet potato slices with this mixture.

 - Mix together the milk and the cream, add a little salt to the mixture.

-Bake the gratin for about 40-50 minutes or until the sweet potatoes are soft.
+- Bake for about 40-50 minutes or until the sweet potatoes are soft.
 If the gratin gets too brown too soon, cover it loosely with aluminum foil.